AshParker19/42_minishell/docs/documentation.md

 ### Signals

 ## Builtin Commands
+Each built-in command in frankenshell is detailed below with specific information and examples.
 | Command                 | Description                                           |
 |-------------------------|-------------------------------------------------------|
 | [`echo`](#echo)         | Displays a line of text.                              |